coachshea/neo-pipe/readme.md

 Commands
 ========

 The most basic command that NeoPipe provides is the ':NeoPipe' command.
 This is the command that sends text from the current buffer to the output buffer.
-If the output buffer is not yet created, it will automatically create it, and if the command type (i.e. npipe\_type) is 'c' (i.e. continuous), the ':NeoPipe' command will take care of all of that for us.
+If the output buffer is not yet created, it will automatically create it, and if the command type (i.e. `npipe_type`) is 'c' or 't' (i.e. "continuous" or "terminal"), the ':NeoPipe' command will take care of all of that for us.
+By default, `:NeoPipe` sends the current line of text through the `npipe_com` command, but `:NeoPipe` also accepts a range.

 ```vim
 " whole file